HaimM1995/redis-cli-web-app/README.md

 # redis-cli-web-app

 ### Description:
-This app imitates the redis cli linux application.
+This app imitates the Redis CLI Linux application.

 ### Installation:
 1. Clone the project.